StalkerVrk/ValentineCard/README.md

 # ValentineCard
-This is a joke code for Valentine's Day
+A joke code for Valentine's Day.
+An interactive heart that is built according to trigonometry.
+The READY folder contains a ready exe file.